-The "traditional" college student is thought to be between the ages of 18-22.
-At George Mason University, 37.6% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank GMU #662 in the nation for student age diversity.
+The traditional student is between the ages of 18-21.
+At George Mason University, 35.5% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank GMU #608 in the nation for student age diversity.

 GMU Age Diversity Chart

-Analyze the age distribution of GMU undergraduates with the following bar chart.
+Analyze the age distribution of GMU students with the following chart.

 Questions About Diversity

 - What do we mean when we talk about diversity in college?

 Broadly speaking, diversity is the word we use to describe a mixture of people and ideas, and the traditions, belief systems and cultures that come with them.
 When most students seek diversity on a college campus, what they are actually seeking are opportunities to express themselves and find community with others who believe the same way, as well as opportunities to learn from those from different cultures and backgrounds.